vstark21/Deep_NN/README.md

 3_layer_NN.evaluate(X_val, Y_val)
 ```

-Finally, to view the details of network.
+Finally, to view the details of network,

 ```python
 3_layer_NN.summary()
 ```

+**Note**: No other libraries are used except <code>numpy</code> for vectorization and <code>sys</code> for printing the progress bar ecverything is implemented from scratch :v: